wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

 		// we current state fields to merge with the new value const { fields } = currentState;

-		// we need to copy current fields into a new object so as not to directly mutate it
+		// we need to copy current fields into a new object
+		// it is a best practice to never mutate function arguments (currentState) directly
 		// we can use the spread operator as a shorthand since all the field properties are primitives const updatedFields = { ...fields };